-IOM staff present in the Ušivak, Sedra, Bira, Miral, and Borići TRCs, as well as in Salakovac RRC, with the support of and in collaboration with a number of UN and NGO actors, ensures that information on protection and assistance service providers is available in the centres.
-IOM staff present at the TRCs further refers migrants, asylum seekers, and refugees with identified protection needs to the SFA, UNHCR and partners, NGOs, and other service and information providers.
-For example, 43 referrals (to accommodations, healthcare providers, psychosocial support providers, food, and NFIs providers, legal referrals, or other) were made during the month of July by the IOM team present in the Salakovac RRC or the mobile teams in HNC.
+IOM staff present in the Ušivak, Sedra, Bira, Miral, and Borići TRCs, as well as in the Salakovac RRC, with the support of and in collaboration with several UN and NGO actors, ensures information on protection and assistance service providers is available in centres.
+IOM staff present at the TRCs refers migrants, asylum seekers, and refugees with identified protection needs to the SFA, UNHCR and partners, NGOs, and other service and information providers.
+For example, 27 referrals were made in August by the IOM team in the Salakovac RRC or the mobile teams in HNC.

 Additionally, IOM has on-call mobile teams available 24/7 for assistance and transportation of migrants and asylum seekers between TRCs, to medical facilities, at the request of the SFA or to other service providers.
-In July, in addition to transportations to medical facilities and those at the request of SFA, IOM carried out 273 transports for 1,026 people for other services.
+In August, in addition to transportations to medical facilities and those at the request of SFA, IOM carried out 257 transports for 956 people for other services.